Benjamin Hargreaves CE (VA) Primary School

 Teachers will seek to take advantage of opportunities to make cross-curricular links.
 They will plan for pupils to practise and apply the skills, knowledge and understanding acquired throughEnglish lessons to other areas of the curriculum.
 Evidence of cross-curricular writing will be collected for a portfolio to evidence writing standards across school.

 Opportunities to use ICT to support teaching and learning in English will be planned for and used as appropriate ensuring the activity has a strong English base.

 Teachers will be set annual targets for their children’s progression and attainment as part of their performance management.
 Pupil progress meetings will be held half termly and assessments against the national criteria will be made at the end of each term (December, March and July).

 The statutory tests will be taken at the end of Key Stage 1 and 2 and in EYFS assessments are carried out in September and July to monitor progress made.

 At the end of Year 1 the children sit the Phonics Screening Test and those who do not pass re-sit it at the end of Year 2.

 Assessment is a critical part of teachers’ planning and work will be assessed in line with the Assessment Policy.

 Intervention programmes are implemented to support children where appropriate and for children identified by the class teacher and the SLT during Pupil Progress Meetings.
-These may include ELS, FLS, Quest, Phonics Booster Groups and additional 1:1 reading.
-They may however be planned specifically to a group’s needs using assessments from the teacher.
+These may be a pre-planned intervention from a scheme or the Teacher and Teaching Assistant may identify some areas for improvement and target those in small groups.

 All children are provided with equal access to the English curriculum.
 We aim to provide suitable learning opportunities regardless of gender, ethnicity or home background.